tomjoht/tomjoht.github.io/_posts/2015/2015-10-03-rest-api-resources.md

 categories:
 - api-doc
 keywords:
-summary: "The following is a collection of 5 worthwhile REST API resources (blogs, newsletters, or other tutorials) to add to your API reading list."
+description: "The following is a collection of 5 worthwhile REST API resources (blogs, newsletters, or other tutorials) to add to your API reading list."
 ---

 Here are a few good REST API resources to add to your reading list: